 Shopping in Galway

-Located on Ireland’s west coast, Galway is a harbor city and a popular meeting spot.
+Located on Ireland’s west coast, Galway is a popular meeting spot.
 The town features lots of shopping and restaurants, so you need to make sure you are familiar with the area to ensure you get the most out of your trip.